puppetlabs/puppetserver/acceptance/README.md

 If the run fails during a pre-suite step, you'll need to revert your VM back to the previous state, resolve the error, and try again.
 Otherwise, the next run will fail as the pre-suite steps assume a fresh machine and are not tolerant of existing installations.

-If the run succeeds, you'll want to take another snapshot of VM so you can disable the pre-suite setup in subsequent runs for faster iteration.
+When the run succeeds, you'll want to **take another snapshot of VM** so you can disable the pre-suite setup in subsequent runs for faster iteration.

 #### Iterative Development & Debugging